altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 'It was hard to police a society of...'
-~He wanted to say gods, but that sounded too arrogant.~ ~Awakened was always too nebulous for him to take seriously.~ ~But regardless, it was hard to police beings that could warp other’s realities.
+~He wanted to say gods, but that sounded too arrogant.~ ~Awakened was always too nebulous for him to take seriously.~ ~But regardless, it was hard to police beings that could warp other's realities.
-Perhaps his reality on the boat was a delusion, but that thought always came up when he thought of such things.~ 'Can’t doubt your own reality if you want to affect others,' ~Words from the first year of training he had.~
+Perhaps his reality on the boat was a delusion, but that thought always came up when he thought of such things.~ 'Do not doubt your own reality if you want to affect others,' ~Words from the first year of training he had.~
 ~It was 3 years of grueling training, mentally and physically in New York, and another 5 up over in Bucharest.~ ~And this had been the lax institutions.~
-~One other existed in London, known for being unforgiving to it’s recruits.~ ~Felix was thankful he started off in New York.~
+~One other existed in London, known for being unforgiving to it's recruits.~ ~Felix was thankful he started off in New York.~
 }
 {